KumariTulsi/Wireshark-Network-Traffic-Analysis/README.md

 ## Objective
-The aim of this project was to understand and analyze network traffic using Wireshark to detect anomalies and suspicious activity.
+The aim of this project was to understand and analyze network traffic using Wireshark to identify potential security threats, suspicious activities, and gain hands-on experience in packet-level investigation — an essential skill for a SOC Analyst.

 ## Tools Used
-- Wireshark
+- Wireshark – For capturing and analyzing network packets.
-- Kali Linux / Ubuntu
+- Kali Linux / Ubuntu – Operating system environment for running Wireshark.
-- TryHackMe (Wireshark: The Basics)
+- TryHackMe (Wireshark: The Basics) – Lab environment for practice.

 ## Methodology
 1. Installed and configured Wireshark